jtriley-eth/ether-deck/README.md

 taken to avoid storage collisions and to only use trusted code.

 The built-in selectors are reserved for the built-in functions and setting the shard address for any of them will *not* take precedence over the built-ins.
-That is to say, selectors that match the built-in selectors will never be delegatecalled to.
+That is to say, shard selectors that match the built-in selectors will never be delegatecalled to.

 The `syscall` function, which verifies signatures in a loop, assumes the length of the signature